 - Detection range: 0–3,500 PPM

-Emerson is preparing for A2Ls in commercial refrigeration by designing the next generation of A2L compression, leak detection, mitigation and control technologies.
+Copeland is preparing for A2Ls in commercial refrigeration by designing the next generation of A2L compression, leak detection, mitigation and control technologies.
 We’re committed to helping original equipment manufacturers (OEMs), contractors and end users maximize A2L safety while minimizing system complexities.
 By integrating components, leak detection devices and system controls, we’re simplifying the application of A2Ls while helping to ensure safe, reliable refrigeration performance.
 Our application engineers are available to help you deploy an effective A2L leak detection strategy.